 Overdose (>150 ng/ml) results in elevated calcium in blood that can cause:

-High levels of Vitamin D are not recommended for:
+High levels are not for:

 Source: Vitamin D Revolution by Soram Khalsa, M. D.